 BLS data shows that logisticians earn a median annual salary of $74,750.
 Workers in the wholesale trade industry make less, earning a median wage of $65,820, whereas logisticians employed by the federal government make the best salaries in the field, typically taking home about $85,000 each year.

-Logistics programs vary with regard to coursework, concentrations, and projects, but most degrees build similar knowledge and skills.
-Students may develop logistics skills through traditional coursework, practicums, research papers, or internships.
-Additionally, students and graduates can hone their abilities throughout their careers through certifications, professional training opportunities, and continuing education programs.
-Logistics professionals rely on the following skills for their daily duties:
+Logistics programs vary with regards to coursework, available concentrations, and projects, but most degrees build similar foundational knowledge and skills.
+Students may develop logistics skills through traditional coursework, practica, research papers, and internships.
+Additionally, students and graduates can hone their abilities throughout their careers through certification programs, professional training opportunities, and continuing education classes.
+Logistics professionals rely on the skills listed below to complete their daily duties.

 A main responsibility for logisticians is keeping supply chains organized and running efficiently.
 In their daily work, logistics professionals keep meticulous records, oversee complicated schedules, and work on many projects at once.
 Business performance can depend on a logistician's ability to stay organized.

 Logisticians need excellent communication skills in order to collaborate with colleagues and maintain relationships with vendors.
 Logistics students may develop their communication abilities through classes on business communication, technical writing, and oral communication.

 Logistics programs prepare students to address unexpected issues related to areas like delivery and manufacturing.
 They need strong problem-solving and critical thinking skills to quickly adapt to new situations.
 Logisticians must also seek ways to improve supply chain operations and increase efficiency.

 Logistics and supply chain workers need to be proficient with computers.
 Logisticians use specialized software systems to track purchasing, keep shipping records, and manage inventory.
 To prepare for this, logistics programs teach students to use industry-specific tools and other spreadsheet applications.